 The Official Plan Amendment application request to amend Site-Specific Policy 15.D.12.40 to increase the maximum permitted height to 24 storeys or 80 metres for the lands designated 'Mixed Use' at the southwesterly corner of Huron Road and Strasburg Road.
-Based on the above-noted policies and planning analysis, staff is of the opinion that the proposed Official Plan Amendment represents good planning and recommends that the proposed Official Plan Amendment be approved in the form shown in Attachment "A".
+Based on the above-noted policies and planning analysis, staff is of the opinion that the proposed Official Plan Amendment represents good planning and recommends that the proposed Official Plan Amendment be approved a) Part D, Section 15.D.12, Policy 15.D.12.40 d) is amended by adding the following sentence "Generally no building will exceed 24 storeys or 80 metres in height, whichever is greater at the highest grade elevation, on lands designated Mixed Use." at the end of subsection d).